Treating Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) Contaminated Wastewater and Landfill Leachate

 PFAS the “Forever Chemicals”

-Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) are a group of man-made carbon-fluorine chemicals produced since the 1940s.
+Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) are a group of man-made carbon-fluorine chemicals that have been produced since the 1940s.
 They were widely used in non-stick household products, stain-repellants, food paper packaging (e.g., compostable coffee cups and pizza boxes), lubricants, aviation firefighting foams, and many more.
 PFAS are comprised of a water-liking “head” group (making them soluble in water) and a long perfluoroalkyl or polyfluoroalkyl “tail” group that is made up of carbon-fluorine bonds.

 Diagram showing the chemical structures of PFOS and PFOA molecules